OVillani/LimeSurvey-AdNote-Plugin/README.md

 # Installation
-Downlod via githb, unzip and place the folder 'AddNotes' and its content within the /Limesurvey/plugins/ folder
+Downlod via githb, unzip and place the folder 'addNotes' and its content within the /Limesurvey/plugins/ folder

 # Homepage and Copyright